Microsoft Intune Evolution Over 10 Years Intune Admin

 Microsoft Intune Evolution Over 10 Years | Endpoint Manager | Intune Admin

 The need for Intune MSI client installation is eliminated with the release of Windows 10 operating systems and MDM channel management.
-We still need to use Intune MSI client to manage Windows 7 machines.
+We must still use the Intune MSI client to manage Windows 7 machines.

 I hope to have fewer client health-related issues because Intune uses a built-in MDM channel to manage Windows devices.

-Intune application management policies and security management policies are evolved over the years.
+Intune application management policies and security management policies have evolved over the years.
 This helped organizations (small and medium) concentrate on Intune cloud solutions rather than investing in on-prem AD and SCCM infrastructure.

-Application and security management policies are available for all the 3 major OS versions (iOS, Android, and Windows) in the market.
-Intune security policies will replace Windows Group Policies (GPO)?
-I don’t know at this point.
-But I believe Intune will be capable of doing that in the future (4+ years ?).
+Application and security management policies are available in the market for all three major OS versions (iOS, Android, and Windows).
+Will Intune security policies replace Windows Group Policies (GPO)?
+I don’t know at this point, but I believe Intune will be capable of doing that in the future (4+ years ?).

 Intune Evolution GPO-Intune Security Policies Microsoft Intune Evolution Over 10 Years | Endpoint Manager | Intune Admin